Arabian-vACC/library/docs/foundations/vmats p2/horizontal.md

 !!! example
     **ATC:** "UAE4KC, CLIMB FL300, ON CONVERSION MAINTAIN MACH DECIMAL 84"

 Ensure that the speeds and Mach numbers assigned lie within the safe operating range for each aircraft as defined in 7.3.3.
-Typically most heavy and medium category aircraft can maintain speeds of up to 320 knots safely.
+Typically most heavy and medium category aircraft can maintain airspeeds of up to 320 knots safely below the crossover altitude.

 Expect descent rates to reduce when aircraft transitions from Mach number to speed, and climb rates to temporarily increase when an aircraft transitions from speed to Mach number.